 Barnaby Smith

-Conductor / Artistic Director / Countertenor
+Conductor / Artistic Director/ Countertenor/ Producer

 Conducting VW The Lark Ascending (new adaption for soloist, choir, orch): Jack Liebeck with The VOCES8 Foundation Choir and Orchestra in LIVE From London/RVW Anniversary concert